independenceee/pyhydra/README.md

 </div>

-## About Hydrano
+## About PyHydra

-Hydrano is an open-source Python toolkit designed to simplify interaction with **Cardano Hydra**, the Layer-2 scaling solution for the Cardano blockchain.
-Built for developers, Hydrano provides a lightweight, Pythonic interface to create, manage, and interact with Hydra Heads—state channels that enable fast, low-cost, and scalable off-chain transactions while maintaining Cardano's Layer-1 security guarantees.
-With minimal dependencies and a focus on simplicity, Hydrano is ideal for integrating Hydra functionality into Python-based projects, such as payment systems, gaming platforms, or DeFi applications.
+PyHydra is an open-source Python toolkit designed to simplify interaction with **Cardano Hydra**, the Layer-2 scaling solution for the Cardano blockchain.
+Built for developers, PyHydra provides a lightweight, Pythonic interface to create, manage, and interact with Hydra Heads—state channels that enable fast, low-cost, and scalable off-chain transactions while maintaining Cardano's Layer-1 security guarantees.
+With minimal dependencies and a focus on simplicity, PyHydra is ideal for integrating Hydra functionality into Python-based projects, such as payment systems, gaming platforms, or DeFi applications.

 ### Key Benefits